research

 Why do some cities rebound after destructive disasters while others stagnate or decline?
 Linking over one thousand wildfires that occurred across the United States to parcel-level tax assessments, we estimate land and building value dynamics in burned and surrounding areas.
 On average, wildfires reduce land and building values in the long run, but impacts vary systematically with pre-disaster local productivity.
 Ranked within counties, parcels in low productivity areas suffer persistent losses, middle-ranked areas recover quickly, and upper-ranked areas undergo “creative destruction,” experiencing sustained gains.
 Nearby unburned areas exhibit similar growth or decline trajectories due to spillovers from burned areas, with effects persisting for more than a decade.
 Depending on the quality of rebuilding, disasters can hinder, restore, or accelerate growth, underscoring the importance of spillovers and coordinated investment policies in shaping urban resilience.

-Jeisson Prieto, Ziyi Lin, Kristan F. Reed, Christopher A. Wolf and Ariel Ortiz-Bobea
+Jeisson Prieto, Ziyi Lin, Kristan F. Reed, Christopher A. Wolf, Ariel Ortiz-Bobea

 abstract